Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 Can we add a lock to make these four steps atomic?
 The answer is no.

-- third party distributed lock system like zookeeper will slow down the performance, and may also fail.
+- A third-party distributed lock system like ZooKeeper will slow down performance and may also fail.

 - The processes do not share the same memory space, so in-memory lock will not work.